 - 1 head Boston bibb or butter lettuce

 - 1 cup basil leaves

-In a Suvie pan, stir together the minced garlic, sliced scallions, vegetable oil, ½ tsp salt, pepper, soy sauce, 1 tsp fish sauce, sambal oelek, and brown sugar.
-Add the ground chicken and stir to incorporate.
+1) In a Suvie pan, stir together 2 minced garlic cloves, 3 sliced scallions, 2 tbsp vegetable oil, ½ tsp salt, 1/2 tsp ground black pepper, 2 tbsp soy sauce, 1 tsp fish sauce, 2 tsp sambal oelek, and 1 tbsp brown sugar.
+Add 1 lb ground chicken and stir to incorporate.

-While the chicken and rice cook, make the sauce and pickled vegetables.
-In a small bowl stir together the remaining 1 tbsp fish sauce and lime juice; set aside.
+4) Meanwhile, in a small bowl stir together the remaining 1 tbsp fish sauce and 1 tbsp lime juice; set aside.
 In a separate small bowl, stir together the sliced red onion, rice wine vinegar, sliced jalapeno, and a pinch of salt; set aside, stirring occasionally to soften.

-Break the chicken up into bite-sized pieces, then reinsert the pan into your Suvie, and broil for 10 minutes or until chicken has browned.
+5) Break the chicken up into bite-sized pieces, then return the pan to Suvie, and broil for 10 minutes or until chicken has browned.